hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 But learning is a relational endeavour, and the teacher remains an essential part of the process.
-It is through the teacher that trust is established, students are engaged, and the subject comes alive, not to mention careful guidance through the process of developing basic skills.
+It is through the teacher that trust is established, students are engaged, and the subject comes alive, not to mention the careful guidance they provide through the process of learning to walk.

-For all of this to happen, teachers need to be on top of the material!
+For all of this to happen, teachers need to be on top of the material.
 If the syllabus now encompasses continuous but nowhere differentiable functions, numerical approximation, diffusion, and self-organised criticality, it seems like an impossible ask for all but the most specialised of high school maths teachers.
 But here's the trick: if students can learn it, so can teachers!
-Once they've left the scrubland, teachers can stop trotting out the same dubious cliches and get genuinely excited about mathematics.
+Once they've left the scrubland, teachers can stop trotting out the same dubious cliches about using maths in real life, and get genuinely excited about what they teach.
 Their enthusiasm will be infectious.

 #### What's next?